Extremoduro: 1987 to 1991

 At the end of this deal-making 1989, Robe restructured the band again: he switched to the role of supporting guitarist, to focus on the delivery of the vocals.
 In this way, Salo became lead guitarist and Carlos "Dirty" took up the vacancy for a bassist.
 In 1991, a deal was struck with Wasp to record the second album, but due to the poor expectations that the label offered, they decided to break this contract and sign with Pasión-Área Creativa, like Avispa Music, an independent company, but this time with better conditions.
-They record a second album with them in Madrid Somos unos animales, published in July 1991.
+They recorded a second album with them in Madrid Somos unos animales, published in July 1991.

 With the collaboration of vocalist and guitarist Madrid Rosendo Mercado (ex-Leño) on the songs " La canción de los oficios " (voice) and " Perro Callejero " (guitar), they themselves define it as the beginning of the true sound of Extremoduro that the band calls "transgressive Rock."

 In this first period, drugs – especially heroin – were the inseparable 'other member' of the group.
 As such, the group's live performances (usually considered their greatest asset) were unpredictable to say the least.
 Though they now had presence in the Spanish rock scene, it was said that Extremoduro's live gigs were either "unforgettable or a disaster."
-The group began to sell a lot and Pasión-Área Creativa proved too small for their ambitions, which together with other disputes (royalties not being paid for this LP), lead to them signing with DRO in 1991, giving them better distribution and promotion, and the means to the success that later years brought.
+The group began to sell a lot and Pasión-Área Creativa proved too small for their ambitions, which together with other disputes (royalties not being paid for this LP), led to them signing with DRO in 1991, giving them better distribution and promotion, and the means to the success that later years brought.